-7.6 Cumulative Impacts
+7.7 Cumulative Impacts

-A major existing environmental consequence of the use of the new product as well as other conventional cigarettes is littering of discarded cigarette filters or butts, which can persist in the environment for more than 10 years (Novotny and Zhao, 1999).
+A major existing environmental consequence of the use of the new product as well as other conventional cigarettes is littering of discarded cigarette filters or butts, which can persist in the environment (Novotny and Zhao, 1999).
 Cigarette butts are among the most common forms of litter found on beaches (Claereboudt, 2004; Smith et al., 1997), near streams, night clubs (Becherucci and Pon, 2014), bus stops (Wilson et al., 2014), roads, and streets (Healton et al., 2011; Patel et al., 2013).
 Cigarette butts have been found at densities averaging more than four cigarette butts per meter squared of urban environments (Seco Pon and Becherucci, 2012).